 Why do I pay for untrusted judgments?

 - Any judgment submitted in Work Mode is paid for.
-However, when a contributors' becomes untrusted, they are removed from the job so they are no longer allowed to submit judgments.
+However, when a contributor becomes untrusted, they are removed from the job so they are no longer allowed to submit judgments.

-Note: Rows that have been collected untrusted judgments will be re-released to contributors to recollect trusted judgments.
+Note: Rows that collected untrusted judgments will be re-released to contributors to recollect trusted judgments.
 As a result, new judgments will accrue additional payments.
-For example, the Minimum Accuracy Threshold in a job is set to 80% and contributors has an accuracy of 80%.
-In the next page of work if they answer the test questions wrong and their accuracy falls before the 80% threshold, all work that was once considered as trusted becomes untrusted.
+If the Minimum Accuracy Threshold in a job is set to 80%, contributors need to pass Quiz Mode with 80% accuracy.
+If their accuracy falls below 80% as they continue each page in Work Mode, judgments that were considered trusted become untrusted.

 What are the best ways to keep my job costs down?